PomBSV/module4_exam/README.md

 ```
 'branch_test_patch': where we have the change for first time
 "brach_where_i_want_to_copy": branch where I want to apply the change
-puts markdown.to_html

 ```
 ### 2.Checkout the branch where the change we want to replicate has been done.
 The command git fomrat..is used to create a patch file, where we write the name of the branch which is the branch where we want to apply the changes,"brach_where_i_want_to_copy" git is going to compare the 2 branches and we will get the differences in the patch file.
 Git will save the patch file in a directory on the project root calle 'patches'.

 ![](images/fig3.png?raw=true)